Skip to main content

 Recognizing the Overlap

-The diagnostic challenge lies in the significant overlap between the symptoms of and hypothyroidism.
+The diagnostic challenge lies in the significant overlap between the symptoms of estrogen dominance and hypothyroidism.
 Many women are told their symptoms are simply a part of aging or perimenopause, while an underlying thyroid condition goes unaddressed.
 Recognizing this symptomatic overlap is a crucial step for both patients and clinicians in identifying the root cause of dysfunction.
 The compounding effect of both imbalances can amplify the severity of the experience, making you feel unwell on multiple fronts.

 The following table illustrates just how closely these conditions can mirror one another, which underscores the importance of comprehensive testing to understand the full picture of your hormonal health.